TensorNetwork/tensornetwork.org/src/quantum_phys/schrodinger_eqn.md

 # The Schrodinger Equation of Quantum Mechanics

-The Schrodinger equation is the basic defining equation of quantum mechanics.
+The Schrodinger equation is the basic defining equation of non-relativistic quantum mechanics.
 It is a partial differential equation which determines the of the quantum wavefunction $\Psi$ as a function of time.
 The wavefunction parameterizes the probability density of observing a certain configuration of